Data protection for civil society: A guide to the Protection of Personal Information Act11 minute read.

 POPIA creates a sub-category of personal information – referred to as “special personal information” – which is afforded additional protections in terms of the legislation, given the sensitive nature of this information.
 As set out in section 26 of POPIA, this includes religious or philosophical beliefs, race or ethnic origin, political persuasion, and information regarding one’s health or sex life.

 As a general principle, the processing of special personal information is not permitted unless one or more of the exceptions apply.
-The exceptions provided in respect of special personal information are much narrower than ordinarily applies, and for instance does not include the legitimate interests of the data subject as one of the grounds on which processing is permissible.
+The exceptions provided in respect of special personal information are much narrower than ordinarily applies, and for instance, does not include the legitimate interests of the data subject as one of the grounds on which processing is permissible.
 Grounds that can, however, be relied on include consent from the data subject, or where the information has deliberately been made public by the data subject.

 This provision is relevant given that various CSOs deal directly with matters pertaining to special personal information, such as the right to health, freedom of religion or racial discrimination.
-For these organisations, the processing of special personal information is both necessary and unavoidable, which will therefore require appropriate measures to be put in place to ensure compliance with POPIA.
+For these organisations, the processing of special personal information is both necessary and unavoidable, which will, therefore, require appropriate measures to be put in place to ensure compliance with POPIA.
 On the other hand, for those CSOs that do not deal directly with these issues, it may be advisable to endeavour to process as little special personal information as possible, given the more stringent requirements that apply.

-Sections 34-35 of POPIA puts in place special protections for the processing of personal information of children.
+Sections 34-35 of POPIA put in place special protections for the processing of personal information of children.
 As with special personal information, it would be advisable to limit such processing to the extent possible given the heightened protections that apply.

 As a general principle, POPIA contemplates that the processing of personal information of children is not permissible unless one or more of the exceptions apply.
 These exceptions include the prior consent of a competent person, or where the personal information has deliberately been made public by the child with the consent of a competent person.